gilestrolab/snail_back_pack/protocols/heart_monitor.md

 * Using infrared instead of red light in order to reduce environmental noise.
 * Computing heart rate directly on the Arduino board.
 * Developing a wireless version.
-* Using several PTs to increase accuracy and robustness.
+* Using several PTs simultaneously to increase accuracy and robustness.